 Our members realize the importance of being an active part of the association.
 It is by being active that the greatest learning experience begins.
-The Houston organization strives to place all members based upon the level of achievement in their areas of particular interest.
 PPGH comprises professional portrait, wedding, videographers, corporate, industrial, advertising, and commercial photographers as well as electronic image makers and photographic artists, students, and individual firms servicing the photographic industry.
-Members are assessed annual dues according to the specific membership category in which they belong.
+Members pay annual dues according to the specific membership category in which they belong.
 All members are required to subscribe to our code of ethics and standards.

-This web site is offered as a service to keep our members informed of all the Guild's activities and as a public resource for contacting our members.
-Here you will find a complete membership directory, reprinted excerpts of our organization's monthly News The E-Snapshot, a calendar of the year's events, a listing of our members who are qualified speakers, descriptions of our upcoming meetings and seminars, Online Classifieds and links to other photography related sites.
+This web site is offered as a service to keep our members informed of all the Guild's activities and as a public resource for contacting our members by potential customers and new members.
+You can find a complete membership directory, back issues of our newsletter, The Viewfinder, a calendar of the year's programs and workshops, and a listing of our members who are qualified speakers.

 Our regularly scheduled meetings are held on the third Tuesday of every month.
 We want to meet you!
 We invite any photographer to come to their first meeting free of charge in order to come and meet the guild.
 Be sure to check where the current monthly meeting location is on our PPGH website. http://ppgh.org/calendar